Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1.  `#!cpp string filename`: The name of the file to open, without the `.xsdat` extension

 Opens an existing `.xsdat`file in read only mode.
 After invoking this function, the reading functions can be used to read data from the file.
-Returns `#!cpp true` if the file was successfully opened
+Returns `#!cpp true` if the file was successfully opened.
+In a multiplayer game all players files are read, and if any of them contain different data that can cause desync errors.

 ### 6.8. xsReadFloat